zhaobaoping/test/BUMO GO SDK guide.rst

 GetLatestReward
 ~~~~~~~~~~~~~~~~~

-The ``getLatestReward`` interface gets the block rewards and validator
+The ``GetLatestReward`` interface gets the block rewards and validator
 rewards in the latest block.

 The method to call this interface is as follows: